MontclairRobotics/FRC-Programming-Guide/src/Object-Oriented-Programming/course/Scope.md

     // In scope throughout the class
     private int num;

-    // Accessible outside of the class with the "." opertor public int publicNum;
+    // Accessible outside of the class with the "." operator public int publicNum;

     public void returnGreater(int num) {